 Arctic fox Red fox

 In the early days of oil development on the North Slope, ABR and other biologists rarely saw red foxes.
 BP Alaska supported 2 studies of den occupancy in the Prudhoe Bay oilfield, a fox den inventory in the early 1990s and a long-term monitoring program 2005–2014.
 In 1992, only 1 of 86 surveyed dens in the region was occupied by red foxes.
 Between 2005 and 2008, the proportion of fox dens occupied by red foxes increased from 15% to 83%.
 No den taken over by red foxes was subsequently inhabited by arctic foxes.
 In other words, once red foxes moved in, arctic foxes moved out for good.
 In these studies, red foxes displaced arctic foxes primarily in areas of high-density industrial development, human settlement, and facilities where they also had access to human foods.
 In nearby areas of lower-density development, arctic foxes continued to predominate.

 Red foxes have shown a remarkable talent for long-distance movements and range expansion (Colson et al. 2017).
 Only arctic foxes occurred on the St. Matthew Islands group until 1966, when a single red fox was reported.
-That single fox observation became a breeding population of red foxes on St. Matthew Island in 1977 and by 2012, red foxes had entirely displaced arctic foxes on the larger of the 2 islands.
-In the recent study, mitochondrial DNA of sampled red foxes revealed that this new population colonized the island on at least 3 separate occasions from continental North America (~400 km away), either over ice or over ocean.
+By 1977, a breeding population of red foxes had become established on St. Matthew Island, and by 2012, red foxes had entirely displaced arctic foxes on the larger of the 2 islands.
+In the recent study, mitochondrial DNA of sampled red foxes revealed that this new population colonized the island on at least 3 separate occasions from continental North America (~400 km away), most likely travelling over ice during winter.

 Please contact us for copies of these papers, or more information about fox surveys and monitoring.